Thylacosmilus: Extinction

 Originally, it was thought that Thylacosmilus (and other Sparassodonts) became extinct due to competitive displacement by the "more competitive" carnivorans such as the saber-toothed cat, Smilodon, during the Great American Interchange.
 However, recent analysis have shown this wasn't the case.
-Experts argued for competitive displacement to be supported, sparassodonts must have a temporal overlap with their ecological counterpart of similar size.
-Thylacosmilus died out during the Pliocene (~3 ma) whereas saber-toothed cats are not known from South America until the Early Pleistocene (~1.0 to 0.8 ma).
+Prevosti et al. (2013) argued for competitive displacement to be supported, sparassodonts must have a temporal overlap with their ecological counterpart of similar size.
+Within their study, they found Thylacosmilus died out during the Pliocene (~3 ma) whereas machairodonts were not known from South America until the Early Pleistocene (~1.0 to 0.8 ma).
 As a result, the last appearance of Thylacosmilus is separated from the first appearance of Smilodon between 1.2 and 2 million years.
-In addition, no correlation with the diversity of carnivorans with the speciation and extinction of the sparassodonts have been found.
+Tarquini et al. (2022) found no correlation with the diversity of carnivorans with the speciation and extinction of the sparassodonts have been found.
 Suggesting that the extinction of sparassodonts was due to environmental changes instead of competitive displacement.
-A paper published in 2024 found no evidence of niche competition between Thylacosmilus and Smilodon.
-The authors also found that Thylacosmilus had a narrower climatic niche compared to Smilodon.
-They argued its narrower climatic niche, combined with its more restricted spatial distribution, made Thylacosmilus more vulnerable to climatic changes.
+Freitas-Oliveira et al. (2024) found no evidence of niche competition between Thylacosmilus and Smilodon.
+Thylacosmilus and Smilodon populator, the only species that was found in Argentina, were found to have a different preference for climatic conditions and had no overlapping temporal ranges.
+The authors also found that the Smilodon species with the closest niche overlap with Thylacosmilus, Smilodon fatalis, didn't co-occur with Thylacosmilus.
+Additionally, they found Thylacosmilus had a narrower climatic niche compared to Smilodon.
+They argued Thylacosmilus' narrower climatic niche, combined with its more restricted spatial distribution and large size, made it more vulnerable to climatic changes.

+The description of the younger and apparently larger thylacosmilid Pampaluctor suggests that while Thylacosmilus itself did not survive to encounter placental carnivorans, other thylacosmilid sparassodonts did survive to the Late Pliocene-Early Pleistocene epochs, perhaps encountering these new competitors during the Great American Interchange.